learn-co-students/module-2-code-challenge-round-1-nyc-web-082619-mod-2-cc-1569504567/README.md

 5. As a visitor to the website, I should be able to create a new heroine with her name and super name.
 Done

 6. The form should also allow each heroine to be created with **only one of the existing powers**.
+Done

   ![A form for adding a new heroine](new_heroine_form.gif)